onshape-public/onshape-ts-client/README.md

 * Saves every release package transition in `./reports/webhook/release_packages.csv`
 * Export every released part as STEP format and save in `./exports/webhook` using the polling mechanism
 * Export every released drawing as PDF format and save in `./exports/webhook` using the `onshape.model.translation.complete` webhook event
+* Export every released assembly as GTLF format and save in `./exports/webhook`

 ###### Supported options
 > ---webhookuri='https://yourserver.com/onshapeevents'